kiking0501/polyhedramatics-dance-2018/README.md

-# polydramatics-dance-2018
+# polyhedramatics-dance-2018

 ## Before you read

 Welcome to this Exploratroy THREE.js-trip, written by a complete Newbie under urgent deadline.
-Your mercy will be highly appreciated.
+<br/> Your mercy will be highly appreciated.

 ## WHAT

+"Polyhedra"-"Dramatics"

-An establishing 11-minute animation for an Concerto-for-Orchestra
+An establishing 11-minute animation for an Concerto-for-Orchestra.

 ## WHERE